baselshlewett/online-users-php/README.md

 This project was designed with MVC in mind, inspired by architecture of modern frameworks.

-Entry file is index.php, which then initiates the Router class to handle routing.
+Entry file is index.php, which loads important files then initiates the Router class to handle routing.

 You can find regisetered routes in /library/routes.php